OmniCustom: Sync Audio-Video Customization Via Joint Audio-Video Generation Model: Experiments

 We generate videos for each identity using 3 random seeds, bringing a total of 300 videos.
 The quantitative comparison is presented in Tab.~\ref{tab:quanti}, where our standard OmniCustom is in the \textbf{last row}.
 We achieve the best $\textit{FID}$ and $\textit{FVD}$, which highlights our advantage in video quality.
 Further, we outperform all counterparts in \textit{FaceSim-Arc} and \textit{FaceSim-Cur} scores, which shows our superiority on identity preservation.
 Regarding prompt following, our standard OmniCustom achieves comparable \textit{CLIP-Text} to VACE~\cite{jiang2025vace}, which, however, exhibits the worst identity preservation and video quality.

 To evaluate our timbre cloning performance, we compare with state-of-the-art TTS methods~\cite{chen2025f5,du2024cosyvoice,liao2024fish} using \textit{Speaker-Sim}.
 Unlike TTS models, which rely on hundreds of thousands of hours of audio data for timbre cloning, our OmniCustom only applies 2,500 hours of audio-visual data for both identity and timbre customization.
 Despite this, we still achieve competitive timbre cloning performance with CosyVoice~\cite{du2024cosyvoice}.
-We anticipate a stronger base audio-video model can further enhance our timbre cloning ability.

 Compared with TTS methods, we achieve comparable audio quality \textit{FAD}.
 Furthermore, thanks to the capabilities of the base model OVI~\cite{low2025ovi}, we achieve a word error rate \textit{WER} comparable to that of TTS models.
 Additionally, our method can generate background sounds related to text prompts (\eg, ocean waves) and background music similar to that in the reference audio, while TTS methods cannot.
 Please refer to our supplementary video for details.
 We also compare with audio-driven video customization methods~\cite{hu2025hunyuancustom,chen2025humo}, where our OmniCustom outperforms them on all video metrics.
 Note that these audio-driven methods cannot generate background sounds either.
 Moreover, to demonstrate the advantage of our sync customization over audio-driven customization, we provide a quantitative comparison on lip synchronization in Appendix.